Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 'K, i:1, S, H, i:1, K, S, H'
 ```

-Set the length, interval and volume for each drum beat, each drum beat can be followed by a settings block like `[l:length;i:interval;v:volume]`, also including drums played at the same time (drums concatenated with `;`), if the second argument is the same as the first, then it can also be omitted by writing `.` to omit it, the default volume is 100.
+Each drum beat can be followed by a settings block, also including drum beats played at the same time (drums concatenated with `;`).
+The settings block only apply to the note or note group it attaches.

 ```python
 'K[l:1/4]'